 Invasions from beyond India’s northern mountain border have sporadically disrupted the country’s history.

 As usual, the hottest months in India are May and June, shortly before the southwest monsoon’s cooling rains arrive.
-When precipitation begins to diminish in September or October, a secondary maximum typically occurs.
+When precipitation begins to diminish in September or October, a secondary maximum occurs.

 The temperature range is much narrower near the coastal plains than it is in the interior.
 With increasing latitude, the range tends to expand as well.